maxtoroq/maxtoroq.github.io/XCST/c/_for-each-group.md

 </div>

+When grouping by key, the group variable (declared by the `name` attribute) has the compile type [IGrouping]&lt;TKey, TSource>, where `TKey` is the type of the grouping key and `TSource` the type of the item.

 ## Processing Items In Chunks Of A Fixed Size

 Use the `group-size` attribute to create groups with the same number of items, except for the last group which may have less.